jung8821/jung8821/README.md

 - 👋 Hi, I’m Tae
-- I am a Software Engineer specialized in Front end web developement.
+- I am a Full-Stack Web Developer not afraid to learn new things.
-- 👀 I’m also interested in software, web apps, mobile apps, and indie game development!
+- 3 Things I like: Games, Technology, and Development!

 <!---